-They have neither patient safety standards consistent with those in place for hospitals, nor are they required to have the trained staff and equipment needed to provide the breadth of intensity of care.”
+“They have neither patient safety standards consistent with those in place for hospitals, nor are they required to have the trained staff and equipment needed to provide the breadth of intensity of care.”

 If you or a loved one were harmed during a procedure at a surgical center, consider seeking legal assistance.
-At the Weitz Firm, we know that recovering from any surgery is hard, but if there were complications that were due to someone else’s negligence, you deserve compensation for your injuries.
+At The Weitz Firm, LLC, we know that recovering from any surgery is hard, but if there were complications that were due to someone else’s negligence, you deserve compensation for your injuries.
 We will work to secure compensation for your incident-related medical expenses, lost income if you have to miss work, as well as pain and suffering damages.
 When you need a medical malpractice attorney in Camden, you can contact us for a free consultation by clicking here or calling 267-587-6240.